-- who (within the senior executive) is responsible for leading the agency's work on IPS compliance - the resources allocated to establishing and administering the agency's IPS entry - the processes and timetable for identifying information required to be published under s 8(2), for publishing additional information under s 8(4), and for adding to or revising the agency's IPS entry - measures being taken to ensure that the agency's IPS entry is accurate, up-to-date and complete - measures (if any) being taken to improve the agency's information asset management framework, to support IPS compliance - whether the agency has developed an internal IPS information register to assist it to efficiently identify documents for publication, record decisions made in relation to publication and systematically review IPS information for accuracy, currency and completeness - access charges (if any) that the agency may impose for accessing information published under the IPS, and how charges will be calculated.
+- who (within the senior executive) is responsible for leading the agency's work on IPS compliance - the resources allocated to establishing and administering the agency's IPS entry - the processes and timetable for identifying information required to be published under s 8(2), for publishing additional information under s 8(4), and for adding to or revising the agency's IPS entry - measures being taken to ensure the agency's IPS entry is accurate, up-to-date and complete - measures (if any) being taken to improve the agency's information asset management framework to support IPS compliance - details of the agency's internal IPS information register to assist it to efficiently identify documents for publication, record decisions made in relation to publication and systematically review IPS information for accuracy, currency and completeness - access charges (if any) that the agency may impose for accessing information published under the IPS and how charges will be calculated.
+Where no charges will be imposed, that should be stated.